Selwood Asset Management advocates for Louis Hachette market listing change - Global Banking & Finance Review

 Add as preferred source on Google

-Background of the UGC Stake Seizure
+Background and Seizure of UGC Stake

-MOSCOW, May 18 (Reuters) - The Russian state failed to auction a stake in gold producer Uzhuralzoloto (UGC) it had seized last year, a state auction website showed on Monday, saying no one had submitted a bid.
+MOSCOW, May 18 (Reuters) - The Russian state failed to auction a stake in gold producer Uzhuralzoloto (UGC) it had seized last year, a state auction website showed on Monday, saying that no one had submitted a bid.

 A Russian court ruled last July that a majority stake in UGC, previously owned by businessman Konstantin Strukov, should be seized and transferred to the state, part of a wider pattern of nationalisations of assets of Russian companies.

-Details of the Auction and Valuation
+Details of the Auction

-Russia's federal property management agency Rosimushchestvo put up Strukov's assets for auction earlier this month, valuing them at 162.02 billion roubles ($2.22 billion).
+The federal property management agency Rosimushchestvo put up Strukov's assets for auction earlier this month, valuing them at 162.02 billion roubles ($2.22 billion).
 His former 67.2% stake in UGC - one of Russia's top 10 gold miners - was valued at 140.43 billion roubles.

 On Monday, the state auction website said the planned sale had failed.